mikecokina/elisa/README.rst

 where in the case of the MCMC method, the additional 1 sigma errors would be displayed.

 Detailed guides, how to perform a fit of radial velocities or photometric observations including working examples are stored in the Jupyter notebooks 11 and 12.
-See also a notebook 10 that explains the handling of ELISa's custom datasets.
+See also notebook 10 that explains handling of ELISa's custom datasets.